MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 A network diagram illustrates the solution from the perspective of the network that it runs on or interacts with.
 These diagrams are useful in visualizing the workload's network segmentation, network points of failure, and key network transitions such as internet egress and ingress points.

 Network diagrams usually have a life past implementation.
-They're often used in audits and incident response.
+Network diagrams are often used in audits and incident response.

 ##### State diagram